nitinkc/nitinkc.github.io/_posts/Java/2019-10-04-java8_Syntax Reference.md

 Another common higher-order function is reduce, which is more commonly known as a fold.
 This function reduces a list to a single value.

+### Higher-order functions.
+Methods that Return Functions

+Two common examples are filter and map.

 ##### Sorting a list

 {% gist nitinkc/d55b4541f27fc0bfd86f122d35c2b527 %}